 Galán teaches both undergraduate and graduate studios, seminars, and lecture courses on a diverse range of topics including housing, migration, globalization, and curatorial practices.
 He has developed collaborative studios with the UNAM in Mexico City and has received an Andrew Mellon Foundation grant for courses focusing on spatial inequality sponsored by the Center for Spatial Research, Columbia University, as well as the Inclusive Pedagogy Fund, Barnard College.
 His courses rehearse different media and formats including architectural drawing, research papers, mapping, graphic novels, videos, and websites among others.
 He frequently collaborates with the Empirical Reasoning Center and the IMATS at Barnard.

-The theoretical underpinnings supporting a number of his studios concerned with questions of disabilities and assistance as well as the studio work developed in them are forthcoming in the Journal of Architecture Education.
+The theoretical underpinnings supporting a number of his studios concerned with questions of disabilities and assistance as well as the studio work developed in them have been published in the Journal of Architecture Education.
 Galán is also a historian of architecture education and is a member of the research project Radical Pedagogies.
 He has co-curated its exhibition at the 2013 Lisbon Architecture Triennale and at the 2014 Venice Biennale, where it was awarded a Special Mention of the jury.
 He is one of the editors of the eponymous volume (Graham Foundation Grant 2019, MIT Press 2022).